baby looking at book

 Remember what all counts as school.

 Learning does not just happen in the books.
 Learning from experience can actually be better often.
-I do like to finish the books, but in these baby seasons I like the flexibility and the reminder that a lot of learning can happen without the school books.
+I do like to finish the books I had planned for the school year, but in this short season with babies, I like the flexibility and the reminder that a lot of learning can happen without school books.

 Use Reverse Planning